testing-library/testing-library-docs/docs/vue-testing-library/intro.md

 1. Re-exports query utilities and helpers from `DOM Testing Library`.
 2. Hides `@vue/test-utils` methods that are in conflict with Testing Library [Guiding Principle](/docs/guiding-principles).
-3. Tweaks some methods from both sources to match Vue requirements.
+3. Tweaks some methods from both sources.

 ## Quickstart